aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 ## Prerequisites

-If you are using AWS Event Engine to complete this workshop, the prerequisites is already met and you can move on to next step.
+If you are completing this workshop at an AWS-sponsored event where an AWS account is provided for you, you will be using **AWS Event Engine**.
+In this case, the prerequisites is already met and you can move on to next step.

 If you not not using AWS Event Engine, expand below to see prerequisites: